Start-up falls foul of court

 It would be alleged that, by doing so, he had breached his employment contract, his fiduciary obligations and director's duties.

-The award had followed an announcement last June that the company had produced the fastest switching device in the world, ZeptoMux, which can process orders at about 130 nanoseconds - a billionth of a second.
+The award had followed an announcement last June that the company had produced the fastest switching device in the world, ZeptoMux, which can process orders at around 130 nanoseconds - a billionth of a second.

-But the crest of that promising wave broke last week when Mr Hurd was found by the Federal Court to have engaged in "reprehensible" and "dishonest" conduct by using technology and confidential information from his former employer, Zomojo, to develop his own trading devices.
+Mr Hurd was found by the Federal Court to have engaged in "reprehensible" and "dishonest" conduct by using technology and confidential information from his former employer, Zomojo, to develop his own trading devices.
 Mr Hurd was also accused of seeking to patent - in his own name - technologies developed by Zomojo.

 Zomojo is an Australian technology company specialising in high-frequency trading.
 Mr Hurd's links with the company run deep.
 He is one of its founders, boasting on its LinkedIn page that he started the company on his laptop in 2005.